huyouare/freebase-ipeds/README.md

 Add the additional debt and default rates data
 `python append-debt-and-default.py`

+##### US News Rescrape
+Found in lib/tasks/us_news_rescrape.rake.
+Used US News Premium to gather more SAT/ACT information, rankings, acceptance rates, and HS GPAs.
+A csv was scraped  from http://premium.usnews.com/best-colleges/search?spp=10000&category=all.
+Then, a rake task found in lib/tasks/colleges.rake called "us_news_rescrape:scrape" is run to gather SAT/ACT fields for each college.
+This is imported in the "colleges:populate" rake task.

 ##### Previous Colleges Schema
 ```ruby
 create_table "colleges", :force => true do |t|